awesto/django-shop/docs/tutorial/catalog-views.rst

 Now that we know how to create product models and how to administer them, lets have a look on how to route them to our views.

-A nice aspect of **djangoSHOP** is, that it doesn't require the programmer to write any special Django Views in order to render the catalogs.
-Instead all business logic goes into their products classes, their model managers or into their serializers.

-Although in **djangoSHOP** it is possible to create explicit categories which act as list views for our products, normally a special CMS page can do this job if used in combination with a simple CMS apphook_.

 When editing the CMS page used for the products list view, open **Advanced Settings** and chose **Products List** from the select box labeled **Application**.